benalexkeen/30th-birthday-app/README.md

 # README

-As this was designed as a single use application, it's not the most parameterised but feel free to use it for your own tasks.
+As this was designed as a single use application, it's not the most parameterised but feel free to butcher it and use it for your own tasks as you want.

 ## Running Locally